AndrewVychev/key-value-store/README.md

 ## Transactional Key Value Store
 Implementation details:
-Each transaction has its own storage.
-When a new transaction is created, it is placed on the stack and a new storage is created for it.
-When we need to rollback transaction we delete transaction and their local storage.
-In case of commit we merge parent transaction store with current and remove transaction.
+Each transaction has its own storage snapshot.
+When a new transaction is created, it is placed on the stack and a storage snapshot is created for it.
+When we need to rollback transaction we just return our global storage to previous state helping snapshot.
+In case of commit we remove transaction with a snapshot.

 Commands are executed using the CommandExecutor.
 Each command has its own executor with command execution logic.
-All executors are created through the CommandExecutorFactory.
-The factory knows how to create executors with the necessary dependencies.
-The executor lives in the transaction scope and always has the necessary repository to work with the transaction local storage.
+All executors are getting through the CommandExecutorFactory.
+Executors creates via DI.

 Ui has writen on Compose